williamgilpin/howto/miscellaneous.md

 	-dPDFSETTINGS=/default selects output intended to be useful across a wide variety of uses, possibly at the expense of a larger output file

 More information on [StackExchange](https://askubuntu.com/questions/113544/how-can-i-reduce-the-file-size-of-a-scanned-pdf-file)

+# Format videos for Twitter

+Use FFMPEG, for mp4 the file shape has to be even in both dimensions; can omit the -filter crop below if this is already true

+	ffmpeg -i video2_small.mp4 -filter:v "crop=3008:3000:0:0" -vcodec libx264 -acodec aac output.mp4